dylanwooters/roygbiv/README.md

 usage
 =====
-Host file.
+Open file in browser.
 Everything is wrapped in one html page.

 version notes
 =============